 Spicy Crab Salad Sushi Recipe

 Prepare the seaweed and rice

 To assemble the spicy sushi rolls, first wrap a bamboo sushi mat in plastic wrap.
-Then, slice a sheet of nori in half, and place one half-sheet, shiny side down, on top of the mat.
-Next, fill a small bowl with water, and place it nearby.
+Then, slice a sheet of nori in half and place one half-sheet, shiny side down, on top of the mat.
+Next, fill a small bowl with water and place it nearby.

 Now, with the nori sheet in front of you horizontally, press a little more than ½ cup of rice evenly over the nori, leaving about ½-inch of the seaweed empty along the top edge.
 Use the bowl of water to dampen your fingers periodically so that the rice does not stick to your fingers.
 Remember not to let them be dripping wet!

-Sprinkle the spread-out rice with toasted sesame seeds and black sesame seeds, then carefully flip over the rice-covered nori sheet, so that the rice is on the bottom.
+Sprinkle the spread-out rice with toasted sesame seeds and black sesame seeds, then carefully flip over the rice-covered nori sheet so that the rice is on the bottom.

-Assemble, roll, and slice the sushi
+Assemble, roll, and slice the spicy crab salad sushi

 Place the roll on a cutting board, seam-side down, and use a sharp knife to cut it into pieces.
 To serve, drizzle with spicy mayo topping.
-"You can also serve the rolls with soy sauce either instead of or in addition to the spicy mayo topping," Pisula says.
-Whatever sounds great to you!
+"You can also serve the rolls with soy sauce either instead of or in addition to the spicy mayo topping," Pisula says — whatever sounds great to you!

+Spicy Crab Salad Sushi Recipe